 Based in Ada, Michigan, Alticor's headquarters spans more than 1 million sq. ft.
 The company owns or manages manufacturing and distribution facilities worldwide.
-It boasts manufacturing facilities in the US, China, and India and oversees organically-certified farms in the US, Mexico, and Brazil for growing food supplements.
+It boasts manufacturing facilities in the US, China, Vietnam, and India and oversees organically-certified farms in the US, Mexico, and Brazil for growing food supplements.
 Alticor's distribution facilities are located in North America, Europe, and the Far East.

-The company's success relies on setting up Independent Business Owners (IBOs) to sell its name brand products, but more importantly build its network.
+The company's success depends on setting up Independent Business Owners (IBOs) to sell its name brand products, but more importantly build its network.
 The company has been accused of focusing on new IBO recruitment rather than on selling and developing new products or services.
 Although individuals are required to pay a membership fee, Amway asserts that they can then buy its products and sell them at a 20% to 25% markup.
 IBOs that recruit get a cut from the sales made by those members.